Jabble/tamu-rdm-workshops/modules/data-documentation.md

 ### README and log files

 Coopted for data management from software code.
+Readme files can serve a similar purpose as notebooks, but are primarily aimed at an external audience and your future-self rather than ongoing note-taking.

-Readme files can serve a similar purpose as notebooks, but are primarily aimed at an external audience and may be less concerned with project-lvel documentation and more with the documenting the dataset level.
+They may be less concerned with project-level documentation and more with the documenting the dataset and data element level.

 A readme.txt file is the classic way of accounting for all the files and folders in a project.
 Common in software.
 Logs can be used to automatically report actions taken by a software.